marwey/ha-3tier-app-workshop/content/introduction/lab1.md

 Subnet A and Public Subnet B) to communicate over the Internet.

 Once the gateway is created you will need to create a new routing table and associate it with the public subnets.
-Create a new route table by selecting **Route tables** in the left-hand menu of the console.
+Create a new route table by selecting **Route Tables** in the left-hand menu of the console.

 ![Figure 13](/images/figure13.png)